-- 4.18 Monthly reports will be prepared by the MAT Business Manager.
-The reports will detail actual income and expenditure against budget both for budget holders and at a summary level for the Headteacher, the Finance and Premises Committee and the Board of Directors. - 4.19 Any potential overspend against the budget must in the first instance be discussed with the Headteacher and referral to Board of Directors. - 4.20 The monitoring process should be effective and timely in highlighting variances in the budget so that differences can be investigated and action taken where appropriate.
+- 4.18 Monthly reports will be prepared by the MAT Finance Manager.
+The reports will detail actual income and expenditure against budget both for budget holders and at a summary level for the Headteacher, the Finance and Premises Committee and the Board of Directors. - 4.19 Any potential overspend against the budget must in the first instance be discussed with the Headteacher and a referral will be made to the Board of Directors where necessary. - 4.20 The monitoring process should be effective and timely in highlighting variances in the budget so that differences can be investigated and action taken where appropriate.
 If a budget overspend is forecast it may be appropriate to vire money from another budget or from the contingency.
 All budget variances must be authorised by the Finance and Premises Committee.
+Appendix A details the virement limits.